Medical Insurance Billing Proficiency Certificate

 Medical Insurance Billing Specialists are professionals that prepare, submit and/or process insurance claims for doctor's offices, hospitals, extended care facilities, diagnostic centers, insurance companies and other health-related facilities.
 Professional settings that offer career opportunities to the Medical Insurance Billing Specialist include outpatient clinics, physicians' offices, medical laboratories, insurance companies, skilled nursing facilities, home health care agencies and independent billing agencies.

 Students who complete the proficiency certificate for Medical Insurance Billing will be able to use these courses to continue their education and obtain an associate's degree in Health Care Studies.

 Upon successful completion of the Medical Insurance Billing proficiency certificate, students will be able to:

-- Know the correct terminology for diseases, symptoms, diagnostic treatment and surgical procedures.
+- Use the correct terminology for diseases, symptoms, diagnostic studies and treatments.

 - Describe the importance of effective revenue cycle management in a provider's fiscal stability.

 - Define fraud and abuse issues in health care.